choo

 store -----------→ router

-.
-Its handler normally takes in (state, emit)
+via a route.
+Its handler normally takes in (state, emit), so you're able

-is what manages your state.
-When a view sends an emit
+A store is what manages your state.
+When a view sends an emit event, a

 store has a handler to make an applicable change.
 This is also a standard way